 Can dash cam footage be used against you?

-There is no clear answer as to whether or not dashcam footage can be used as evidence in court.
-It depends on the situation and what the footage shows.
+Yes, dashcam footage can be used as evidence in court against you, which depends on the situation and what the footage shows.
 In some cases, it can help prove innocence, while in others it can be used to ascertain guilt.
 It is essential to seek legal advice before using dashcam footage as evidence.

 Will a Dash Cam Lower Your Insurance Rates?